-*Five years ago, I was given the title “Bulletin Board Ideas for Seniors” for publication on eHow.
-The article was originally published on March 23, 2011.
-It is no longer published on eHow or anywhere else so I am free to publish it here.
+*Three years ago, I was given the title “Adolescent Learning Based Games” for publication on Livestrong.
+The article was originally published on February 6, 2013.
+It is no longer published on Livestrong or anywhere else so I am free to publish it here.

 Young children learn through play.
 Since teenagers and adults also learn through play, games make ideal teaching tools for all ages.
 Adolescent learning-based games provide students with engaging ways to absorb subject content and retain information.
 Students learn through online, classroom and outdoor games.
 Teachers and parents can use games to teach almost any subject matter, including money and teamwork, along with traditional subjects such as math and geology.

 Learn 4 Good (learn4good.com) offers adolescents a variety of online learning games that teach job-related skills, such as Arm Surgery geared toward teens who might like to become doctors or nurses.
 Students can choose from 40 game categories that teach money management and budgeting, farming, game editing and real estate.
 One game even allows students to build and run their own resort island.